Deep Weakly-Supervised Learning Methods for Classification and Localization in Histology Images: A Survey: CAMELYON16 protocol for WSL

 We note that we sample \emph{all} possible metastatic patches from CAMELYON16 using the above approach.
-Sampling using such approach will lead to a large number of metastatic patches with high percentage of cancerous pixels (patches sampled from the center of the cancerous regions).
-These patches will have their binary annotation mask $\bm{Y}$ full of 1.
-Using these patches will shadow the performance measure of localization of cancerous regions.
-To avoid this issue, we propose to perform a calibration of the sampled patches in order to remove most of such patches.
+Sampling using such an approach will lead to a large number of metastatic patches with a high percentage of cancerous pixels (patches sampled from the center of the cancerous regions).
+These patches will have their binary annotation mask $\bm{Y}$ full of 1s.
+Using these patches will shadow the performance measure of the localization of cancerous regions.
+To avoid this issue, we propose to perform a calibration of the sampled patches in order to remove most such patches.
 We define two categories of metastatic patches: \begin{enumerate} \item \mbox{\textbf{Category 1}}: Contains patches with ${p_0 \leq p^{\bm{x}}_m} \leq p_1$.
-Such patches are rare, and contain only small region of cancerous pixels.
+Such patches are rare, and contain only a small region of cancerous pixels.
 They are often located at the edge of the cancerous regions within a WSI. \item \textbf{Category 2}: Contains patches with ${ p^{\bm{x}}_m} > p_1$.
-Such patches are extremely abundant, and contain a very large region of cancerous pixels (most of the time the entire patch is cancerous).
+Such patches are extremely abundant, and contain a very large region of cancerous pixels (most often the entire patch is cancerous).
 Such patches are often located inside the cancerous regions within a WSI. \end{enumerate}

-Our calibration method consists in keeping all patches within \textbf{Category 1}, ans discarding most of the patches in \textbf{Category 2}.
+Our calibration method consists in keeping all patches within \textbf{Category 1}, and discarding most of the patches in \textbf{Category 2}.
 To this end, we apply the following sampling approach: \begin{enumerate} \item Assume we have $n$ patches in \textbf{Category 1}.
-We will sample ${n \times p_n}$ patches from \textbf{Category 2}, where $p_n$ is a predefined percentage. \item Compute the histogram of the frequency of the percentage of cancerous pixels within all patches.
-Assuming a histogram with $b$ bins. \item Among all the bins with $p^{\bm{x}}_m > p_1$, pick uniformly a bin. \item Pick uniformly a patch within that bin. \end{enumerate}
+We will sample ${n \times p_n}$ patches from \textbf{Category 2}, where $p_n$ is a predefined percentage. \item Compute the histogram of the frequency of the percentage of cancerous pixels within all patches, assuming a histogram with $b$ bins. \item Among all the bins with $p^{\bm{x}}_m > p_1$, pick a bin uniformly. \item Pick a patch within that bin uniformly. \end{enumerate}

-This procedure is repeated until we sample ${n \cdot p_n}$ patches from \textbf{Category 2}. \autoref{tab:tab8} presents the number of sampled patches from the entire CAMELYON16 dataset, before and after calibration.
-We note that the sampling of metastatic patches is done separately on the original provided train, and test sets of WSIs.